lansingcodes/slackbot/README.md

 - Templates (for emails, for example) are in `templates`.
 - General helper functions are `helpers`.

+One significant advantage to this organization is that we can write not only in JavaScript and CoffeeScript, but *anything* that transpiles to JavaScript, including LiveScript and Babel.
+The vast majority of this project is actually written in LiveScript.

 ## external-scripts

 There will inevitably be functionality that everyone will want.
 Instead of